guygamer/rg-icons/README.md

 ###How to use
 Just follow these simple steps:
- 1. Download the latest release from [here](https://github.com/guygamer/bg-icons/releases/latest)
+ 1. Download the latest release from [here](https://github.com/thatbritguy/bg-icons/releases/latest)
  2. Extract the files and copy to your project
  3. Ensure the CSS is correctly referenced
- 4. Include the icons by using the "rg" class followed by the icon name: `<i class="bg bg-logo"></i>`
+ 4. Include the icons by using the "bg" class followed by the icon name: `<i class="bg bg-logo"></i>`
  5. Manipulate the icon as you would any other font, ex: `<i class="bg bg-logo" style="font-family:'bg-icons';font-size:28px;font-weight: normal;color:#00ff00"></i>`

 To see a full list of included icons along with the correct icon name to use please see the `bg-icons-demo.html` file included in the root of the bg-icons source.